In conversation with JONATHAN HEPFER (Cologne, Germany - 2011)

 I never improvised my performances of Zyklus.
 I always prepared my version in advance.
 People would always ask me why I didn't prefer to make many different versions of Zyklus, so that I could choose freely during the concert.
 And I would answer that I never wanted to do that, which I suppose I should try to explain, because it's a good question.

-Something I find amazing is that you made all of these choices without any type of career model.
+Something I find amazing is that you made all of these courageous life choices without any pre-existing type of career model.
 Did you ever worry about earning a livelihood from playing these strange pieces?

 But by the time I got married and moved out of their house in 1970, Stockhausen had so many invitations, so I earned enough money from those engagements.
 Radio stations were always calling and asking, "can you make this or that date?"
 We always played the same program: Zyklus, Refrain, Kontakte.
 We played in Heidelberg, the Tage für Neue Musik in München, something in Stockholm.
 And at the same time came similar invitations for a program of Kagel's music.
 THEN things were beautiful financially.